asrivathsan/IntegraTax/index.md

 **IntegraTax** is a user-friendly software for clustering DNA sequences and an interactive workspace with dendrograms to support species delimitation and taxonomic research.

-IntegraTax separates hierarchical cluster generation from interactive taxonomic interpretation.
-Clustering hierarchies and distance information are generated once and preserved, while taxonomic decisions are made, revised, and recorded in an interactive workspace.
+IntegraTax separates hierarchical cluster generation from taxonomic interpretation.
+Clustering hierarchies and distance information are generated once and preserved, while taxonomic decisions are made, revised, and recorded in a browser based workspace.
 This design supports iterative integrative taxonomy without fixing outcomes prematurely.
 Revisions that occur interactively are stored with the project itself.

 ## Get Started